iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [UiEvent]($appui-abstract) is a duplicate of [BeUiEvent]($bentley).
 [UiEventDispatcher]($appui-abstract) is only consumed internally from [SyncUiEventDispatcher]($appui-react) in @itwin/appui-react, which should be used in its place.
 Similarly, [UiSyncEventArgs]($appui-abstract) and [UiSyncEvent] have been also moved to appui-react.

 [PointProps]($appui-abstract) was created primarily to avoid a dependency on @itwin/core-geometry, which contains an identical interface named [XAndY]($core-geometry).
 PointProps is now deprecated in favor of XAndY, or your own simple implementation.
+Similarly, [UiAdmin.createXAndY]($appui-abstract) has been deprecated.

 ### Alpha API Removals